tsredanovic/blog/_posts/2021-08-10-project-showcase-checkip.md

 '141.136.171.75'
 ```

-Docs, installation and usage instructions can be found [here](https://github.com/tsredanovic/checkip).
+Docs, installation, usage and more can be found [here](https://github.com/tsredanovic/checkip).